lytexdev/Coconut/README.md

 # Coconut

 ## Overview
-A simple Dashboard to manage your server.
-It is built with Flask and Vue.js.
+Coconut is a selfhosted and simple Dashboard to manage your server.
+It's built with Flask and Vue.js.

 ## Preview
 ![Preview](./preview.png)